7 Success Factors for Supply Chain Benchmarking

 For example, a benchmarking firm will do the legwork of matching your company with compatible benchmarks.
 It will also facilitate the collaborative activities needed to get the most from benchmarking investment.

 Unless you are content to find only one or two other companies to share in your benchmarking exercise, third-party assistance can be invaluable as a time and money saver.
 Benchmarking services can help you to quickly identify and join a substantial peer group of compatible companies—a task which might be formidable without a service provider’s ready-to-access network.

 Network for Supply Chain Benchmarking Success

-If you’re planning a benchmarking project, it can pay to talk to your professional peers and even to actively network at supply chain events such as seminars, conferences and conventions.
-In fact, our very own Supply Chain Leaders Insights event, coming up on 26th October, 2016 might be just the ticket for sharing your benchmarking plans with other logistics professionals—and that’s just one of the benefits of attendance.
+If you’re planning a benchmarking project, it can pay to talk to your professional peers and even to actively network at supply chain events such as seminars, conferences, and conventions.
+In fact, our very own Supply Chain Leaders Insights events, coming up on 14th and 22nd October 2019 might be just the ticket for sharing your benchmarking plans with other logistics professionals—and that’s only one of the benefits of attendance.

-There’s a lot more to learn about supply chain benchmarking, and this blog post has addressed but a few of the key considerations.
-So if you want to close your company’s benchmarking knowledge gaps, why not register today and secure your ticket for our 2016 Supply Chain Leaders Insights event?
+There is a lot more to learn about supply chain benchmarking, and this blog post has addressed but a few of the vital considerations.
+So if you want to close your company’s benchmarking knowledge gaps, why not register today and secure your ticket for our 2019 Supply Chain Leaders Insights event?